In defence of Council Housing – Guardian

 Dan Cruickshank: At Home With The British – Pt1 – BBC4 – preview

-RIBA Exhibition – click link for details
+RIBA Exhibition designers – click link for details

 If you choose to read on be aware what follows is information I found while trying to find out about the programme before it was broadcast.